The Philadelphia Dance Company: Summer Training Program

-Through the summer, Philadanco redirects its focus to preparing younger students for entry into the Instruction and Training Program.
-Although students from the Instruction and Training program commonly participate in both outlets, the summer program can act as an intense 'crash-course', providing insight to the rigors of a dancer's lifestyle.
-Training is provided in the three core genres of dance: ballet, jazz, and modern.
+During the summer season, Philadanco shifts its attention towards nurturing the younger student demographic, with a view to their eventual enrolment in the Instruction and Training Program.
+Notably, students in the Instruction and Training Program often engage in both avenues of study, but the summer program serves as an immersive "crash-course," allowing students to gain an experiential understanding of the challenges and demands of a dancer's lifestyle.
+The summer program includes training in the three fundamental dance styles of ballet, jazz, and modern, thereby providing students with a comprehensive foundation in the core genres of dance.

 Repertory (Repertoire)

 Philadanco's repertory includes numerous works from pioneers of modern dance such as Christopher Huggins and Jawole Willa Jo Zollar.
-The professional company's original choreographies and choreographers have been inspiring mentors to other emerging companies in the area.
-The prevalence of these original works serve as a testament to Philadanco's artistic abilities as they have weathered the challenges faced by many Black modern dance companies.
 Below is a list of the pieces currently included in Philadanco's repertory: